Myopia Management and Children’s Vision Care

 Is your child’s prescription getting stronger year after year?

 Ever wonder if there was a way to effectively reduce this never-ending change in prescription?
 With developments in myopia management, the doctors at Somerset Eye Care are able to do just that.

 Myopia, also known as nearsightedness, is a common eye condition where the eyeball grows too long.
 This can cause blurred/distorted vision, headaches, and even eye strain.
 For those with a strong myopic prescription, myopia can considerably increase their lifetime risk of retinal detachment, cataracts, and glaucoma.

 During school-age years, it is common for myopia to increase significantly.

 Typically, the blurry vision caused by myopia is corrected with either glasses or contacts.
-Up until recently, correcting the prescription was the only way to address the progressing myope.
+Up until recently, correcting the prescription was the only way to address the progressing myopia.

 However, with new groundbreaking research, there are now treatments that have shown an ability to not only correct the vision but also significantly slow the progression of myopia!

-Myopia, long considered a simple nuisance, can actually can have long-term and damaging impact to an individual’s ocular health.
+Myopia, long considered a simple nuisance, can actually have a long-term and damaging impact to an individual’s ocular health.